memser-spaceport/pln-events/content/events/labweek-field-building.md

 eventTopic:
   - "Neurotech, WBE, & BCI"
-  - "Human-AI cooperation"
+  - "Human-AI Cooperation"
   - "Biotech & Longevity"
-  - "Mixed Reality"
+  - "XR (Extended Reality)"

 eventType: "Conference" #Type of the event: Please choose one among the below options or just leave it blank